kelvinhokk/cordova-plugin-localization-strings/README.md

 ## Use Cases

 Typically, in a Cordova application, localization is performed on the javascript layer.
-There are several libraries to help do so like angular-translate on ionic 1 and ngx-translate on ionic 2, with the help of plugins like cordova-plugin-globalization to retrieve the locale or preferred language natively.
+There are several libraries to help do so like [angular-translate](https://angular-translate.github.io/) on [Ionic 1](https://ionicframework.com/) and [ngx-translate](http://www.ngx-translate.com/) on [Ionic 2+](https://ionicframework.com/), with the help of plugins like [cordova-plugin-globalization](https://github.com/apache/cordova-plugin-globalization) to retrieve the locale or preferred language natively.

-This plugin helps in native localization in the following use cases:
+This plugin helps for native localization in the following use cases:

 ### Localizing App Name

-The plugin will help to localize your app name if you require it to be named differently in different languages.
-Use the following json file format.
+The plugin will help localize the app name if you require it to be named differently in different languages.
+Use the following JSON file format.

 ```json
 {